silverhammermba/blog/_posts/2022-05-31-child-paradox.markdown

 you find me at the carnival offering that exact situation: the prize is $24, the cost $10, and I'm showing you that a coin is Heads.
 Do you play?

-Well assuming you found my argument from earlier convincing, your chances of winning are 1 in 2.
+Assuming you found my argument from earlier convincing, your chances of winning are 1 in 2.
 Based on the previous calculation, you will make a profit!
 So you play and indeed you win!
-So you keep playing, following the exact same
-strategy: when I show you Heads you pay and, to keep things simple, when I don't show you Heads you decline to pay and simply wait for me to flip the coins again.
-With this strategy you make a small but reliable profit ($2 per game on average); you're going to bleed me dry if it takes all day!
+So you keep playing, following the exact same strategy: when I show you Heads you pay and, to keep things simple, when I don't show you Heads you decline to pay and simply wait for me to flip the coins again.
+With this strategy you make a small but reliable profit ($2 per game on average);
+you're going to bleed me dry if it takes all day!

 Then something changes.
 Suddenly your strategy starts losing.
 Convinced it must simply be an unlucky streak, you play on, but eventually I completely drain your